fei-pan/CityU_Thesis/README.md

 ## Disclaimer

 Although this template is built to satisfy the requirements of CityU, it is not an official template.
-Use this tempalte at your own risk.
+Use this template at your own risk.

 ## License